Mike Martin (British politician): Defence Select Committee

 Martin was appointed member of the Defence Select Committee on the 29th October 2024.
 In post, he has criticised the Government’s 2025 Strategic Defence Review, describing it as “jam tomorrow” and saying that it will fail to grow Britain’s “tiny” military, and has said that the Government should increase defence spending to 3% of GDP.

 Joint Committee on the National Security Strategy

 Martin was appointed member of the Joint Committee on the National Security Strategy on the 6th December 2024.

 Martin referred Reform UK’s Zia Yusuf to the Home Secretary for a possible breach of the terrorism act after Yusuf said that a Reform UK government would look at giving money to the Taliban as part of a migrant returns agreement.

+2025 Tunbridge Wells Water Outage

+On 29 November 2025, Royal Tunbridge Wells and parts of Pembury experienced a water outage after it was discovered that water being treated at South East Water’s Pembury Water Treatment Plant might not be safe to consume.
+As a result, 24,000 households and businesses in the area were left without a water supply for six days.

+Martin strongly criticised the leadership and communication from South East Water (SEW) during the crisis and called for the resignation of South East Water’s CEO, Dave Hinton.
+Martin campaigned for increased compensation for affected businesses, with total losses estimated to be millions of pounds.
+On the sixth day of the crisis, Martin called on the Government to provide an £18.5 million “Covid-style” recovery package for local businesses that were facing supply issues.

+Martin was praised by Andrew Hunter Murray for his work scrutinising South East Water on a live episode of Page 94, the Private Eye Podcast, at Hay Festival in 2026.
+Murray made the comments after being asked by a member of the audience if there were any politicians that he admired.